 Recently when writing about the statue of a peeing boy in Helsinki, I pondered whether or not Europe has a highly unusual curiosity towards public urination.
-Well, it turns out they have a fascination towards toilets too, and at the Museum of Toilet History in Kyiv, you can learn all about toilets throughout the ages and even, see some reconstructed examples.
+Well, it turns out they have a fascination with toilets too, and at the Museum of Toilet History in Kyiv, you can learn all about toilets throughout the ages and even, see some reconstructed examples.

 Toilets Throughout The Ages At The Museum Of Toilet History

-As the name implies, the Museum Of Toilet History examines the history of toilets from Primitive Society, Antiquity, the Middle Ages, the Renaissance, the 17th – 20th centuries, all of the way to Modernity.
-Further featured in the museum are toilet inspired pieces of art and the largest collection of toilet themed souvenirs in the world (with more than 600 pieces!).
+As the name implies, the Museum Of Toilet History examines the history of toilets from Primitive Society, Antiquity, the Middle Ages, the Renaissance, the 17th – 20th centuries, all the way to Modernity.
+Further featured in the museum are toilet-inspired pieces of art and the largest collection of toilet-themed souvenirs in the world (with more than 600 pieces!).
 The museum even nabbed recognition from the Guinness World Records for that unique claim to fame.

 The Museum of Toilet History is set in the 19th-century Kyiv Fortress and was founded in 2006 by a Ukrainian couple, Nikolay and Marina Bogdanenko.
 The couple, who used to work in the plumbing industry, decided to start the museum and fill it with items they’d collected from their various trips around the world.
 In 2013, the duo even published a 521-page book called, World History of Toilets.